arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 permalink: /projects/cfd/
 blurb: Autodesk CFD is a professional yet easy-to-use computational fluid dynamics (CFD) tool for engineers, founded on the philosophy of simulating designs early and often.
 ---
 Autodesk CFD is a professional yet easy-to-use computational fluid dynamics (CFD) tool for engineers; in other words, an approachable fluid flow & heat transfer simulation tool.
+It is used to simulate everything from pumps & valves, to electronics cooling, to aero & hydrodynamics, to HVAC systems in buildings.

-It is designed to embrace the belief that simulating product and architectural performance virtually, early, and often in the design cycle will result in cheaper and better performing real-world designs, with a faster time to market.
+As a product, our CFD is designed to embrace the belief that simulating design performance virtually, early, and often in the design cycle will result in cheaper and better performing real-world designs, with a faster time to market.

 #### Role

-I have been the UX Design lead for Autodesk's computational fluid dynamics (CFD) apps since 2011, supporting the following releases:
+I have been the UX Design Lead for Autodesk's computational fluid dynamics (CFD) apps since 2011, supporting the following successful releases:

 - Autodesk Simulation CFD 2012
 - Autodesk Simulation CFD 2013